lmcai/HGTScanner/README.md

 - Identify the genomic location and donor lineage (to family and genus level) of HGT from an **known or unknown** green plant mitochondrion to a parasitic plant mitochondrion, in both gene and **intergenic** regions.

-- Identify the genomic location and donor lineage of HGT from an unknown fungus mitochondrion to a mycoheterotrophic plant mitochondrion.
+- Identify the genomic location and donor lineage of HGT from an unknown fungus mitochondrion to a plant mitochondrion.

 - Identify ancient, **shared** HGT among closely related HGT receiver species using phylogeny.